This policy also outlines your rights regarding your personal data, and what steps you can take if you have a complaint.

 - Internet based Advertising

-We use Google Analytics tracking code to support Google Display Advertising features such as Re-marketing to inform, optimise and serve ads based on your past visits to our website or on our adverts.
+We use Google Analytics and Facebook tracking code to support Advertising features such as remarketing and retargeting to inform, optimise and serve ads based on your past visits to our website or on our adverts.

 You can opt out of the Google Analytics Advertising Features you use through Ad Settings, Ad Settings for mobile apps, or any other available means (for example, the NAI’s consumer opt-out).
 Google Analytics’ opt-outs for the web.